Honeyed Apple Fennel Chutney is a sweet and sour condiment or side dish to wake up a boring meal.

-This easy honeyed apple fennel chutney combines the sweetness of apples and honey and tang of vinegar with some onions and fennel to make a wonderful side dish for curry, chicken or pork.
-While this dish is great fresh, its even better after the flavors have had a chance to develop for a few hours (or days).
+While it is excellent fresh, it’s even better after the flavors have had a chance to develop for a few hours (or days).

 Apple Fennel Chutney Ingredients

-3 cups organic fennel bulb (white part only without the hard core, chopped)
+- 3 cups organic fennel bulb (white part only without the hard core, chopped fine)

-1 medium organic onion (about 1 cup chopped)
+- 1 medium organic onion (about 1 cup, chopped fine)

-3 cups organic apple (peeled, cored and chopped)
+- 3 cups organic apple (cored and chopped fine)

-Next, add vinegar, honey and sugar.
-Finally, cook until apples are very soft and liquid has thickened to a light syrup.
+- Add vinegar and honey.
+Simmer until apples are very soft and liquid has thickened to a light syrup.